pkmn/ai/src/static/projects.md

 - Generation 7 Random Battle (author considers "more challenging than OU")
 - Pokémon requires a different approach than Go or chess and isn't solvable with an off-the-shelf approach
-- "keeping a balanced team" key insight = = at every point players need to be sure that they have at least one way of beating all of an opponent's Pokémon without losing all of their own Pokémon
-  - contends that MCTS and minimax cannot achieve this
 - identifies speed statistic, ability, and move as most important Pokémon properties
-- three different types of uncertainty: simultaneity, hidden information, stochasticity
 - considers for ML:
   - complicated game mechanics and massive state space mean hard for NNs to infer patterns unlike in Chess/Go where rules are comparatively much simpler